Panzer ace: Contributing factors to success

 Many factors are cited as contributing to the success of a tank crew.
 Training was an important factor, and George Forty concludes that German tank training had the edge on others, at least partially because they had started training programs long before others did.
 Forty notes that many regarded Soviet training as inadequate and too short; for instance, crews drove on the peaks of hills to avoid rough terrain, which made them more visible targets, and they continued to do this throughout the war, with no training or experience correcting this.

 The difference in armour and firepower is undeniably a factor.
 Though at times the Germans found themselves to be at a disadvantage (initially against the British Matilda II in North Africa and against the T-34 in 1941 in Russia), as noted the Tiger I had an advantage over many allied tanks, e.g. T-34s.
 Successful German tank aces were often in Tigers, including Johannes Kümmel, Michael Wittmann, Hyazinth Graf von Strachwitz, Otto Carius, Johannese Bolter and Martin Shroif.
-However, tank aces can also be found having used the Jagdpanzer IV ("hunting tank"), such as SS-Oberscharführer (Senior squad leader) Rudolf Roy from the 12th SS Panzerjäger Battalion of 12th SS Panzer Division, who was awarded the Knight's Cross of the Iron Cross for battlefield bravery and credited with 36 tank kills.
+Some tank aces used the Jagdpanzer, such as Rudolf Roy from the 12th SS Panzer Division.

 The Panthers and Tigers caused consternation in Allied tank crews, and the 75 mm gun of the early model Sherman tank was seen as inadequate against these tanks.
 However, Kershaw points out that having a technical advantage over the enemy in terms of armour isn't absolutely decisive.
 The French had superior tanks in terms of armour and firepower to the Germans at the start of the war; however, the training and doctrine of the French armoured forces was inferior and patchy compared to the Germans.

 Both British and German veterans also noted that a good crew working together, helped success in tank combat.
 Panzer ace Michael Wittmann noted the importance of a good crew as being necessary for an effective tank.
 In particular, he noted the importance of the gunner, and when he was honoured with the Knight's Cross award for tank combat, he said he would only accept it if his gunner, Balthasar ("Bobby") Woll, was also honoured in the same manner.